koendv/openscad-raspberrypi/README.md

 A color scheme for red/cyan anaglyphs on lcd displays is provided.
 The color scheme "3D Glasses" uses green, purple and grey.
 Because colors are a matter of personal taste, a small [python script](gencolorscheme.py) is included to allow adapting the color scheme.

 The ideal color scheme depends upon display and glasses used.
-Colors are slightly different for different display technologies.
 As an example, if you wanted to print anaglyphs, you might want to print a color wheel and look at the printed color wheel, once through the left lens, and once through the right lens, and this way choose the colors to use.

-Note anaglyphs have an orientation.
+Anaglyphs have an orientation.
 The 3D effect is lost if you turn your head 90 degrees, or, for a printed anaglyph, if you turn the paper 90 degrees.

 ## Dubois shading